Table of Contents

 }

-// Retrieve the Block nodes in the xr frame scene
+// Get the Block node in the xr-frame scene

 let blockElement = blockHolder.getBlockById(blockParent.id).el;

-// Mount the cropped occlusion model under the Block node as its child node
+// Mount the clipped occlusion model as a child node under the Block node

 blockElement.addChild(model);